ArlonTuazon/readMe-generator/README.md

 # README Generator

-## This a ReadMe generator that used node.js to create the Readme.md file and based on user input.
+## This a command line application that used node.js to dynamically create the Readme.md file and based on user input.

 ## Installation
     * npm install inquirer